WILDWOOD, N.J. - Bob Hurley believes his St. Anthony of Jersey City basketball team has "lots of room to grow."

 Senior guard Josh Brown, a Temple recruit, generated eight points with five assists as St. Anthony won its 70th game in a row.

-"They're St. Anthony," Camden coach Cetshwayo Byrd said.
+"They're St. Anthony," Camden coach Cetsh Byrd said.
 "You know they're good.
 You know they are going to execute.
 But I thought our kids could have competed a little better."

 Camden shot just 8 for 42 from the field and committed 19 turnovers in the face of St Anthony's defensive pressure.

-"We start two freshmen and a sophomore," Byrd said of freshmen Brad Hawkins and Jamal Holloway and sophomore Rasool Hinson.
+"We start two freshmen and a sophomore," Camden coach Cetshwayo Byrd said of freshmen Brad Hawkins and Jamal Holloway and sophomotre Rasool Hinson.
 "Hopefully, this is going to help them grow up even faster in February and March."

 Camden 7 1 8 7 - 23